 Talk with your primary care provider (PCP) or other doctor about your home life.
 Let them know if you aren’t able to pay your bills, afford healthy food, afford a gym, or find reliable child care.
 Your provider can refer you to Prescribe for Health.

 Once your PCP has referred you to us, Population Health workers at Cheshire Medical Center will call you.
 They will ask you about the problems you face and help find solutions.

-Yes, they will meet you where it’s most comfortable for you.
-They’ll talk to you on the phone, come to your home, or meet you at your doctor’s office.
+Our staff will meet you where it’s most comfortable for you.
+They’ll talk to you on the phone or video, come to your home, or meet you at your doctor’s office.

 How will your staff help me?

 Together, you and our staff will figure out which financial supports could help increase your health.
 You'll look at the ways extra money could reduce your daily stress.
 We can also help you call, apply for, or follow up with these services and supports.
 They are the bridge between you and the support that will build your health.